 - Release Candidate: October 15, 2020

-In late October Ubuntu 20.10 will become the 23rd version of this popular Linux-based operating system to be released.
+Trivia: Ubuntu 20.10 is the 23rd version of this popular Linux-based operating system.

 Support for fingerprint login is another area of improvement in Ubuntu 20.10 (and upstreamed in GNOME 3.38).
 Interestingly some of this work is also being back ported to Ubuntu 20.04 LTS.